patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Add the Webpack Module Federation plugin to the `webpack.config.js` file by using the `createModuleConfiguration` function to follow the shell conventions.
+👉 And, add the [Webpack Module Federation plugin](https://webpack.js.org/plugins/module-federation-plugin/) to the `webpack.config.js` file by using the `createModuleConfiguration` function to follow the shell conventions.
 Make sure the `entry` prop value is using the `register.tsx` file rather than the default index file.

 ```js
 import ModuleFederationPlugin from "webpack/lib/container/ModuleFederationPlugin.js";